g2s3-2018/g2s3-2018.github.io/applications.md

 **The deadline for applications is February 1, 2018.**

-Selected candidates will be notified by e-mail in mid March, 2018.
+Selected applicants will be notified by e-mail in mid March, 2018.

 ### Financial support
 Thanks to the generous sponsorship from SIAM, applicants selected to participate pay no registration fee.
 Funding for local accommodations and meal expenses will be covered for all participants.